MervinPraison/TaskBrowser/README.md

 This is a simple Task browser app.
 The Task browser consists of fields such as Task ID, Task Name, Start Date, End Date, Parent.
-Duration and status of the task was created during runtime
+Duration and status of the task will be created during runtime

 ## Construction